nerdguyahmad/simple-github.py/README.md

 ## Contributions

 Feel free to contribute to this wrapper.
 Open an issue for breaking changes.
+The only important contribution this repository needs is documentation.
+If you are brave enough to read the source code and document an object.
+That'd be a great contribution and your name will be on this Readme.